prof-rossetti/nyu-info-2335-201706/README.md

   3. Participate in all phases of the systems development lifecycle, and describe the difference between traditional "waterfall" and agile methodologies.
   4. Discuss security and privacy considerations relevant in designing and managing computer-based information systems.
   1. Describe the differences between functional and object-oriented programming.
-  5. Participate in, and describe the advantages of software version control.
+  5. Participate in, and describe the advantages and disadvantages of software version control.
-  6. Describe the advantages and disadvantages of open source software.
+  6. Participate in, and describe the advantages and disadvantages of open source software.
   7. Participate in, and describe the advantages and disadvantages of test-driven development.
   8. Gain marketable programming skills and build an online portfolio consisting of multiple programming projects.
   9. Network with industry professionals.